-- The service provider will ensure all staff and volunteers are recruited, inducted, trained and supported appropriately for work with those who are experiencing or have experienced domestic abuse. - The service provider will agree with the commissioner the qualifications and appropriateness of all staff intended to work on the delivery of this contract. - The service provider will be required to ensure all frontline staff have access to 6 weekly line management 1:1 supervision as part of the service provider's commitment to staff development and well-being.
-All those with supervisory responsibility will have access to monthly external supervision. - The service provider will be required to ensure that all staff have access to reflective practice supervision or external supervision appropriate to their role within the service and level of exposure to clients and that following incidents of a traumatic nature that all staff are able to access appropriate after care and support.

-- The service provider will agree with the commissioner all recruitment documents (after contract is let) including the application (or not) of genuine occupational requirements. - The service provider will provide opportunities for staff to develop specialisms by providing opportunities for training, CPD and secondments. - The service provider will effectively manage the risks staff face through their work and be able to address the situation where employees are victims or engaging in abusive behaviours.
+- The service provider will ensure all staff and volunteers are recruited, inducted, trained and supported appropriately for work with those who are experiencing or have experienced domestic abuse. - The service provider will agree with the commissioner, through agreed role profiles and recruitment documents (after contract is let), the qualifications, occupational requirements and appropriateness of all roles intended to work on the delivery of this contract. - The service provider will be required to ensure all frontline staff have access to 6 weekly line management 1:1 supervision as part of the service provider's commitment to staff development and well-being.
+All those with supervisory responsibility will have access to monthly external supervision. - The service provider will provide opportunities for staff to develop specialisms by providing opportunities for training, CPD and secondments. - The service provider will effectively manage the risks staff face through their work, provide access to independent supervision to all staff working with service users, and be able to address the situation where employees are victims or engaging in abusive behaviours.

-The provider will undertake an annual Training Needs Analysis and produce an action plan to ensure:
+The provider will undertake an annual training, support and wellbeing Needs Analysis and produce an action plan to ensure:

-- All workers and their line-managers have, or are working towards, evidence of their basic competence in the field - All workers and their line-managers have completed, or are undertaking, Safeguarding Children and Adults training commensurate with role - All line managers have completed, or are undertaking, a training course in line-management. - All workers and their line-managers have the necessary levels of IT literacy - All staff and volunteers will be required to be trained in Mental Health First Aid, Workshop to Raise Awareness of Prevent (WRAP), Motivational Interviewing, Adverse Childhood Experiences and Trauma-informed approaches, Drug Awareness, Alcohol Identification and Brief Advice, Applied Suicide Intervention Skills Training (ASIST) and Dual Diagnosis.
+- All workers and their line-managers have, or are working towards, evidence of their basic competence in the field - All workers and their line-managers have completed, or are undertaking, Safeguarding Children and Adults training commensurate with role - All line managers have completed, or are undertaking, a training course in line-management. - All workers and their line-managers have the necessary levels of IT literacy - All staff and volunteers will be required to be trained in Mental Health First Aid, Workshop to Raise Awareness of Prevent (WRAP), Motivational Interviewing, Adverse Childhood Experiences and Trauma-informed approaches, Drug Awareness, Alcohol Identification and Brief Advice, Applied Suicide Intervention Skills Training, (ASIST), dual diagnosis, Domestic Abuse Level 3, and Trauma-informed support.

-Prepared by:

-Domestic Abuse and Sexual Violence Commissioning Team
+Prepared by: Domestic Abuse & Sexual Violence Team